-As K–12 educators prepare students for a world where change happens at a rapid pace, they rely on multiple tools to communicate lessons.
-And, a study from Cambridge International revealed that the integration of technology in schools only continues to grow: 75% of students reported using computers in the classroom, followed by 42% using smartphones and 33% using interactive whiteboards.
+As K–12 educators prepare students for a rapidly changing world, they rely on multiple tools to communicate lessons.
+And a study from Cambridge International revealed that technology integration in schools only continues to grow: 75% of students reported using computers in the classroom, 42% using smartphones, and 33% using interactive whiteboards.

 Integrating edtech into today’s classroom means more than training students on basic computer skills.
 Digital tools are helping to deepen and enhance the learning process.
-As the magazine Education Technology Solutions explained, research shows technology-enabled learning allows students to acquire and refine their problem-solving skills as well as their ability to work both individually and collaboratively to find a real-world solution.
+As the magazine Education Technology Solutions explained, research shows that technology-enabled learning allows students to acquire and refine their problem-solving skills and their ability to work individually and collaboratively to find a real-world solution.

-Smartphones, laptops and all other digital tools help students develop technology skills while making learning more fun, increasing student engagement.
+Smartphones, laptops, and other digital tools help students develop technology skills while making learning fun and increasing student engagement.

-Using technology in class is helping students better understand and engage with learning materials.
+Using technology in class helps students better understand and engage with learning materials.

 Supporting a hybrid learning environment

-Hybrid learning has become a widespread phenomenon, with many schools adopting a mixed model of in-person and remote lessons.
+Hybrid learning has become widespread, with many schools adopting a mixed model of in-person and remote lessons.

 Classroom tech has empowered students to achieve more autonomy.
-As educational tools help to spread access to information, teachers can create more meaningful and in-depth lesson plans as students more easily seek out and gather information.
-By integrating technology into the lesson plan, an educator can spend more time in class advancing problem-solving, communication and collaboration skills rather than just reciting traditional curriculum.
+As educational tools help spread access to information, teachers can create more meaningful and in-depth lesson plans as students seek out and gather data more efficiently.
+Integrating technology into the lesson plan allows an educator to spend more time in class advancing problem-solving, communication, and collaboration skills rather than just reciting the traditional curriculum.

-By leveraging technology, a new model of education is emerging, fostering more interaction and small group work opportunities.
+By leveraging technology, a new education model is emerging, fostering more interaction and small group work opportunities.

 Digital tools for summer learning

-Technology will be a critical component when developing summer lesson plans as well as catch-up curricula that ensures continuous learning and minimal disruption.
+Technology will be critical when developing summer lesson plans and catch-up curricula that ensure continuous learning and minimal disruption.

-Deploying edtech helps teachers to provide differentiated instruction for students who need additional support, and can help to close the achievement gap that tends to grow during the summertime.
-Johns Hopkins University found that although two-thirds of the achievement gap can be attributed solely to unequal summer learning opportunities, most states and districts have not made summer learning a priority.
+Deploying edtech helps teachers provide differentiated instruction for students who need additional support and can help close the achievement gap that tends to grow during the summertime.
+Johns Hopkins University found that although two-thirds of the achievement gap can be attributed solely to unequal summer learning opportunities, most states and districts have not prioritized summer learning.